 For example, it is more affirming for children when you positively comment on what you notice, rather than using general expressions like ‘You’re brilliant!’
 Your child will feel happy that his or her efforts have been noticed when you say something like, ‘I see you have washed the dishes and put them back in the cupboard.
 That’s really helpful of you.’

-Do you have any thoughts on being a positive parent?
-Tell us about it in the comments below.
+What has helped you to be a positive parent?
+Tell us in the comments below.